BlodyxCZ/SwiftInv-GodotAddon/README.md

 - WIP

 ## Info
-Simple inventory plugin for Godot Engine 4.1 and newer (made using 4.4-dev1)
+Simple inventory addon for Godot Engine 4.1 and newer (made using 4.4-dev1)

 ## Features
 - Lots of Drag and Drop features.